hongbo-miao/microsoft-graph-angular/README.md

 Home page
 ![image](https://cloud.githubusercontent.com/assets/3375461/25735473/78ace6dc-3120-11e7-9eeb-9c767877fc25.png)

+Third, it writes the contacts to an Excel file.

+Note you need create an file called "demo.xlsx" in root folder of your OneDrive.
+Then create an table called "Table 1" which has two columns in the Excel.

 ## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Use `ng serve` or `npm start` to run.
 Navigate to `http://localhost:4200/`.

-## To do
-Add demo to write to an Excel file.

 ## Learn More